A Two-Part Machine Learning Approach to Characterizing Network Interference in A/B Testing: Synthetic Experiments

 We also apply the nearest neighbors approach to graph cluster randomization.
-Note in this setting that specific nodes are less likely to belong to two particular exposure conditions, $\mathcal{R}_{k_1}$ and $\mathcal{R}_{k_0}$, due to their clustering with closely embedded neighbors (such nodes tend to exhibit features like 3c-2 that are closer to either 1 or 0).
-The bias-variance trade-off identified in the Bernoulli randomization also applies to cluster randomization: When the positivity requirement is met, an increase in $K$ results in a decrease in variance, but a concurrent increase in bias.
-Interestingly, merging these two methods—our approach and cluster randomization—can enhance the precision of the estimation beyond what our approach achieves alone.
-For instance, $K=\lfloor 10\%N \rfloor$ is the smallest $K$ that satisfies positivity, and it exhibits less bias than the least biased estimation in the Bernoulli case, while maintaining a similar variance.
-This further underscores the potential benefits of combining different randomization approaches.
-The results also suggest that our approach can be effectively incorporated with graph cluster randomization.
+The bias-variance trade-off also applies to cluster randomization: When the positivity requirement is met,\footnote{Note that certain units are less likely to belong to two specific exposure conditions, $\mathcal{R}^{(1)}$ and $\mathcal{R}^{(0)}$, due to their clustering with closely embedded neighbors.
+Such nodes often display characteristics similar to feature 3c-2, tending towards values closer to either 1 or 0. } an increase in $K$ results in a decrease in variance, but also an increase in bias.
+Interestingly, merging our approach and cluster randomization can enhance the precision of the estimation beyond what our approach achieves alone.
+For instance, $K=\lfloor 20\%N \rfloor$ is the smallest $K$ that satisfies positivity, and it exhibits less bias than the least biased estimation in the Bernoulli case.
+The results suggest that our approach can be effectively incorporated with graph cluster randomization.

-We also compare our approach with fractional $q$ neighborhood exposure.
-Essentially, fractional $q$ neighborhood exposure is equivalent to our approach with the fraction of treated neighbors only.
-For a fair comparison, we compare our approach with the fractional $q$ neighborhood exposure when we keep $K$ the same.
-As shown in Figure~\ref{fig:synthetic_iid_fraction_fixed}, we find that using our approach has a significantly smaller bias than the fractional $q$ neighborhood approach, and the variance is more or less similar.
-This further demonstrates the need to use motifs beyond simply counting the fraction of treated neighbors.

-We also demonstrate the importance of a well-defined distance metric.
-For instance, the bias from a metric based on regression coefficients is generally less than that of an ``identical'' metric proposed in Appendix~\ref{appendix:distance}, implying the necessity to weigh different dimensions differently.
-Moreover, we also show that the H\'ajek estimator generally outperforms the Horvitz–Thompson estimator in terms of variance, although their biases are comparable.
-See Appendix~\ref{appendix:additional:ws} for more details.